907sjl/moving-rates-bokeh/README.md

 ### Bokeh
 Bokeh provides data visualization and data interaction capabilities to the Python platform, using either notebooks or standalone programs.
-This example is a standalone program written in Python that uses the Bokeh library along with Pandas.
-A program uses Bokeh to dynamically place glyphs and widgets on the canvas of a plot using data sets.
+This example is a module written in Pythong that is executed as a standalone program when it is loaded by the built-in Bokeh server executable.
+A programmer uses Bokeh to dynamically place glyphs and widgets on the canvas of a plot using data sets.
 The placement, size, color, shape, and number of glyphs is totally within your control.
 This is in contrast to commercial BI tools with a set palette of visuals that you can easily drop onto a page-formatted canvas.
 BI tools limit you to the visuals and options that they have built in order to provide speed and convenience.